Scale-free tree network with an ultra-large diameter: Several significant topological parameters

 \subsection{Degree distribution}

-Degree distribution, as an important index, has been popularly adopted in the study of complex networks \cite{Barabasi-2016}.
-Informally, ones always use $P(k)$ to define the probability of choosing at random uniformly a degree $k$ vertex in a given network $\mathcal{G}(\mathcal{V},\mathcal{E})$.
-In the thermodynamic limit, probability $P(k)$ is referred to as the ratio of the total number $N_{k}$ of vertices with degree $k$ and vertex number $|\mathcal{V}|$.
-According to the fact that vertex degrees of network $\mathcal{G}(\mathcal{V},\mathcal{E})$ are discrete values in form, the accumulative degree distribution $P_{cum}(k)$ is often exploited, which is by definition written as
+Degree distribution, as an important index, has been popularly adopted to determine whether a given network is scale-free or not in the study of complex networks \cite{Barabasi-2016}.
+Informally, one always uses $P(k)$ to define the probability of choosing at random uniformly a degree $k$ vertex in a given network $\mathcal{G}(\mathcal{V},\mathcal{E})$.
+In the thermodynamic limit, probability $P(k)$ is referred to as the ratio of the total number of degree $k$ vertices $\mathcal{N}_{k}$ and vertex number $|\mathcal{V}|$.
+According to the fact that vertex degrees of network $\mathcal{G}(\mathcal{V},\mathcal{E})$ are discrete values in form, the cumulative degree distribution $P_{cum}(k)$ is often exploited, which is by definition written as